wdDai/seek.co.nz_UI_Automation/README.md

 This is a personal project UI testing seek.co.nz, which is a website for New Zealand's employment market.

 ## Running the tests

 ### Using Maven
 This method uses TestNG framework.
 Located test report is at target/surefire-reports/
 ```
 mvn test
 ```

+### Using Cucumber
+Right click on src/test/resources/UITest/*.feature to run

 ## Built With
 - Java